AudioFetch-Inc/af-sdk-sample-android/README.md

 # AudioFetch Android SDK Sample

+## Updated 10/25 for API 35 and 16kb load boundary requirements.

 ## Overview

 This is an example app for how to integrate and use the v3 AudioFetch SDK.
 The SDK